Flory Yangao

-Flory Jean Michaël Yangao (born 13 January 2002) is a Central African footballer who plays as a right-back for Olympic Real and the Central African Republic national team.
+Flory Jean Michaël Yangao (born 13 January 2002) is a Central African professional footballer who plays as a right-back for Olympic Real and the Central African Republic national team.

 Club career

 A youth international for the Central African Republic, he was named as part of the team of the tournament at the 2021 Africa U-20 Cup of Nations.
 He debuted with the senior Central African Republic national team in a 2–2 2021 Africa Cup of Nations qualification tie with Burundi on 26 March 2021.